• Skip to main content

 • For Greek-inspired meatballs try swapping out the parmesan cheese for feta cheese.

-Bread crumbs soaking in milk.
+Bread crumbs soaking in milk in a white bowl.

 In a small bowl soak the breadcrumbs in the milk.
 The breadcrumbs will absorb the milk and become soggy.